 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-- Top choice: New Balance Fresh Foam 1080v10
+- Best overall: New Balance Fresh Foam 1080v11

 - Extra width options: New Balance 990v5

-- For stability: Brooks Adrenaline GTS 21
+- Best for support: Brooks Adrenaline GTS 22

 Whether your foot is naturally wide or needs extra room to allow for swelling during a long run, finding a good running shoe is key to keeping wide feet happy and healthy.